SolidLabResearch/solidlab-env-setup/README.md

-## Using an ESpec to test on the virtual wall
+## Using an ESpec to test on the virtual wall (with jFed Experiment GUI)

 Upsides:
 - Real bare metal